Full course description

 What is market research?

-Marketing research unifies data about your customers with what you know about your market and product research in pursuit of a better understand of how to serve people's needs.
+Marketing research unifies data about your customers with what you know about your market and product research in pursuit of a better understanding of how to serve people's needs.
 Market research identifies and analyzes problems considering customer interests, problems, values and feedback in tandem with environmental, product, and advertising insights.
 Market research and information is action-oriented; reports and findings are developed into recommendations to improve your product, delivery or process.

 What you'll learn in this marketing research course: